Teaching Numbers & Counting to Preschoolers (Singapore)

 - Recognise coins — identify 5-cent, 10-cent, 20-cent, 50-cent, $1 coins

-These milestones align with what your child needs for the Primary 1 maths curriculum.
+These milestones line up with what your child needs for the Primary 1 maths curriculum.

 The Most Important Concept: One-to-One Correspondence